inwtx/Ystats/README.md

 #!/bin/bash
 #
-# Ystats v1.2
+# Ystats v1.3
 #
 # Script to build server statistics Lstats.html
 #
 #------------------------------------------------------------------------#
 #              --- Server statistics web page builder ---                #
 #                                                                        #
-# The following script can be used to monitor a YAMN remailer servers.   #
+# The following script can be used to monitor a YAMN rmailer servers.    #
 # Several statistics concerning the server and YAMN are displayed.       #
+# It must be run once a minute.                                          #
 #                                                                        #
 # Retrieve stastics for server web page - cron job                       #
 # */1 * * * * /path/to/Ystats.sh                                         #